2017 NFL Draft: Fantasy football recap of Round 1

 Ross is a speed demon, posting the modern-era record 40-yard time at the NFL Scouting Combine this year with a 4.22.
 The Bengals carried over two drafted receivers from 2016 in Tyler Boyd and Cody Core, in addition to having talent in A.J.
 Green, Tyler Eifert and even Brandon LaFell.

 Ross is a versatile weapon who can play all over the field.
-He’s capable of special teams excellence and taking the top off a defense.
+There is some DeSean Jackson going on here, but it will take time.
+Ross is capable of special teams excellence and taking the top off a defense.
 He’ll need to learn how to better escape press coverage.
 It will be maddening knowing when to play Ross in fantasy, and he’s probably nothing more than a DFS flier at this point.
 The future is bright, but it will take some personnel shakeups and a little time.

 Comments